Start main page content

 If you have already been successfully funded by the Centre, please find the policy on how to cite funding support by the CoE-MaSS on your publications and other outputs by following the link below:

-How to cite support from CoE-MaSS
+How to cite support from the CoE-MaSS

 Where do I find the Template for the Post-event Report for a Grant that I was awarded?